-Recommendation Complies Partially complies Explanation Not applicable Recommendation 40 Listed companies should have a unit in charge of the internal audit function, under the supervision the audit committee, to monitor the effectiveness of reporting and control systems.
-This unit sharper ould Recommendation 41 The head of the unit handling the internal audit function should present an annual work programment the audit committee, for approval by this committee or the board, inform it directly of any incident scope limitations arising during its implementation, the results and monitoring of its recommendation and submit an activities report at the end of each year. ts or X
+Recommendation Complies Partially complies Explanation Not applicable Recommendation 40 Listed companies should have a unit in charge of the internal audit function, under the supervision of the audit committee, to monitor the effectiveness of reporting and control systems.
+This unit should report functionally to the board's non-executive chairman or the chairman of the audit committee.
+X Recommendation 41 The head of the unit handling the internal audit function should present an annual work programme to the audit committee, for approval by this committee or the board, inform it directly of any incidents or scope limitations arising during its implementation, the results and monitoring of its recommendations, and submit an activities report at the end of each year. Х